joachimaae/Docker-Postgres-Airflow/README.md

 # Docker Data Warehouse stack with Airflow and PostgreSQL

 This is a template for a simple data warehouse project using Airflow and PostgreSQL in Docker containers.
+Tested using CentOS.

 ## Configuration

 There are three configuration files that needs to be set up in the *environment* folder.
 Add desired usernames, password etc.

-In addition the folder structure is created by running `init.sh`.
+In addition the folder structure is created by running `init.sh` (remember to `chmod +x init.sh`).
 If in a Windows environment you could create the folders manually.

 ## Folder structure

-CodeStorage is where Python scripts for ETL is stored.
+- *CodeStorage* is where Python scripts for ETL is stored.
 Whether the transformations should be performed as part of the DAG specification directly or in a dedicated Python script is up to you.
-DataStorage is for storing flat files as an intermidery step, development, debugging etc.
+- *DataStorage* is for storing flat files as an intermidery step, development, debugging etc.
+- Data base initiation scripts are in *Postgres*.
+All credentials, environment variables etc. are in *environment*.
+- The DAG's for Airflow are stored in *airflow/dags*

 ## Possible extensions
 - [PGWatch](https://github.com/cybertec-postgresql/pgwatch2) for monitoring